lorinbaum/lorinbaum.github.io/posts/tinygrad dev exploration.md

 ##### lower schedule

-in `lower_schedule_item`, trying to get "transfer" attribute from the allocator, ops_clang are imported
+in `lower_schedule_item`, trying to get "transfer" attribute from the allocator, ops_clang.py is imported

 first ExecItem:
 ```python